enumatech/blog/_posts/2019-03-08-trustless-noncustodial-exchange.markdown

 scale poorly.
 This problem is solved with the help of a cryptographic data structure called the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

-In the beginning of a round the Operator commits the root of the balance Merkle tree (where each leaf contains the balance of one client) to the blockchain which aggregates the users' activities (trading, payments, ...) in the previous round.
+A Merkle tree has the interesting property where changing any part of it will result in a completely different Merkle tree root.
+In the beginning of a round the Operator commits the root of the balance Merkle tree (where each leaf contains the balance of one client) to the blockchain.
+This aggregates the result of the activities (trading, payments, ...) in the previous round.

 ![](/images/trex-prototype/trees.png)